Cancer of Unknown Primary

 What are the symptoms?

-Symptoms are different for everyone and are related to the area where the secondary cancer is found.
-Some people with CUP have few or no symptoms; others have a range of symptoms that may include:
+Symptoms of CUP are different for everyone and are related to the area where the secondary cancer is found.
+Some people have few or no symptoms; others have a range of symptoms that may include:

 - feeling very tired (fatigue)